 During those five years, there’s no need to physically move to Portugal (although of course you can if you want to).
 That means you can carry on with your life elsewhere, while your investment spends the time in Portugal on your behalf.
 In fact, a short annual visit to Portugal (7 to 14 days) is enough to maintain your residency status all the way to citizenship.

 Since the Golden Visa scheme started, Portugal’s major cities Lisbon and Porto have been prime real estate investment destinations, along with the Algarve region.
 Foreign investors have snapped up properties in these areas, boosting Portugal’s economy while also causing dramatic price rises.

-Other changes are coming to the Golden Visa scheme too, such as higher thresholds for other types of investments, including venture capital funds.
+Other changes are coming to the Golden Visa scheme too, such as higher minimum thresholds for other types of investments, including funds.

 Fortunately, there are still plenty of good opportunities to get your Golden Visa by investing in Portuguese real estate.

 Madeira is one of the best options available for this – and it’s not going anywhere in 2022.

 We’ve done detailed research on the island and spent plenty of time here.
 Here’s the lowdown on investing in Madeira property to get the Golden Visa.

 When investing in Madeira for the Golden Visa, there are two key investment thresholds you should know about.
 Let’s look at exactly what each one involves.